 In 2017, Cedar City, Utah, resident Caleb Nelson, in an Elizabethan shirt and all, launched his Romeo’s Rickshaws pedicab business to coincide with the town’s tourist magnet: the Utah Shakespearean Festival.
 Caleb doesn’t charge a flat rate for rides, working on tips alone, and the ad spaces on the sides paid for the pedicabs.

 Becca Segal & Niki Vilas Boas, 16

 Cary, North Carolina, competitive swimmers Becca Segal and Niki Vilas Boas launched Wotter in late 2017 with a Kickstarter campaign to produce women’s swim parkas: slimmed-down versions of bulky unisex coats worn between swim events.
-Having met their goal, parkas will start being delivered fall 2018.
+Having met their goal, parkas began being delivered fall 2018.

 Trent Hunskor, 16

 Lam’s Lanes bowling alley has been a fixture in Newburg, North Dakota, since the ’70s, but it was closed down until 16-year-old Trent Hunskor, with a little help from his parents, revived the town’s lone family entertainment spot in 2017.
 Trent handles shoe distribution and lane maintenance after school.

 Another Shark Tank veteran at 15, Memphis’s Moziah Bridges has been a sharp-dressed man since the age of 9, when his grandmother first taught him how to sew bow ties.
 Bow business is booming: in 2017, Moziah signed a seven-figure deal to design and create bow ties for every team in the NBA.